pucilpet/mariadb-galera-swarm/README.md

 However, it could also work with manual scheduling (`docker run`) by specifying the correct environment variables or possibly other scheduling systems that use similar conventions.

-It takes as a command one of the following:

- - "seed" - Used only to initialize a new cluster and after initialization and other nodes are joined the "seed" container should be stopped and replaced with a "node" container using the same volume.
- - "node" - Join an existing cluster.
-Takes as a second argument a comma-separated list of IPs or hostnames to resolve which are used to build the `--wsrep_cluster_address` option for joining a cluster.
- - "no-galera" - Start server with Galera disabled.
-Useful for maintenance tasks like performing mysql_upgrade and resetting root credentials.
- - "sleep" - Start the container but not the server.
-Runs "sleep infinity".
-Useful just to get volumes initialized or if you want to `docker exec` without the server running.

-By using DNS resolution to discover other nodes they don't have to be specified explicitly.
-This should work with any system with DNS-based service discovery such as Kontena, Docker Swarm Mode, Consul, etc.

 ## How It Works

 This is not a simple config update, much effort has gone into making this container automate the initialization